hasura/graphql-engine/console/README.md

 ### Release Process

-All the development work need to happen in your own fork of the graphql-engine.
-Once the desired feature/bug is fixed.
-Make sure your commit messages meet the [guidelines](../CONTRIBUTING.md).
-Raise a pull request to the hasura/graphql-engine.
-Once the PR is raised, CI configured for PR’s will run the test suite and once everything goes well it will generate a preview heroku app with the desired feature/bug fixed.
-The source code and the preview app will be reviewed by maintainers.
-If it passes the test suite/code review, then it will be merged to master and released.
+- All the development work need to happen in your own fork of the graphql-engine.
+- Make sure your commit messages meet the [guidelines](../CONTRIBUTING.md).
+- Once the desired feature/bug is added/fixed, raise a pull request to the hasura/graphql-engine.
+- CI configured for PR will run the test suite.
+- Once everything goes well it will generate a preview heroku app.
+- The source code and the preview app will be reviewed by maintainers and merged.

 <!-- prettier-ignore-end -->